edunham/site/2015/08/17/kangaroos.rst

     :align: center

 Once upon a time, some kangaroos lived in a desert.
-One day, for some inscruiable marsuipal reason, a bunch of young kangaroos got together to practice jumping.
+One day, for some inscrutable marsuipal reason, a bunch of young kangaroos got together to practice jumping.
 Since they're not particularly creative creatures, they called the group jumping school.